pontem-network/aptos-core/developer-docs-site/docs/concepts/staking.md

 ### Automatic lockup duration

-When you join the validator set, your stake will automatically be locked up for a fixed duration that is set by the Aptos governance.
+When you join the validator set, your stake will automatically be locked up for a fixed duration that is set by the Pont governance.

 ### Automatic lockup renewal